Commercial Utility Cargo Vehicle: CUCV II

-In 1987, Chevrolet started building a new generation of CUCV.
+In 1987, GM started building a new generation of CUCV.
 The US Air Force initially bought small batches of these units, dubbed the CUCV II.
 Produced through 2001, CUCV IIs were basic civilian Chevrolet C/K, Tahoe, and Suburban units sent to another plant for "militarization" on special order.
 The trucks were originally white in color with gray vinyl interiors.
 They received CARC exterior paint (Forest Green, Desert Sand, or 3-color camouflage), a brush bar, a pintle hitch, towing/loading shackles, extra leaf springs to give them a 5/4 ton rating and a host of other small changes.
 All CUCV IIs have a 24 volt dual-battery starting system, the rest of the truck is 12 volt.

 These light utility vehicles were available with three engines: a Vortec 7.4-liter V8, a 5.7-liter V8, or Detroit Diesel 6.5 L V8.
 Each engine was coupled with a 4-speed automatic or 5-speed manual transmission.
 All CUCV IIs have full-time all-wheel drive; a front-mounted winch was available as an option.